 An index can go up or down for a variety of reasons and in some ways can be more difficult to make a correct call on than individual stocks.

 Each index has unique characteristics.
-For example, the S&P 500 has lots of tech stocks (weighting of 28%), while the FTSE 100 has very few (weighting of just 1.2%).
+For example, if you want to invest in S&P 500, it has lots of tech stocks (weighting of 28%), while if you were to invest in the FTSE 100 has very few (weighting of just 1.2%).
 The FTSE 100 includes lots of multinational companies that earn most of their revenues in dollars, which means when the pound falls against the dollar, the value of investments of the UK-resident investor in the FTSE 100 index will rise (the index will have gone up).

 What Indices Can You Trade in the UK?

 Below is a list of the major stock indices in alphabetical order that can be traded in the UK.
 Most trading venues will follow the short name style.
-The FTSE 100 is normally simply displayed as ‘UK 100’ and Dow Jones Industrial Average simply as ‘Wall Street’.
+The FTSE 100 is normally simply displayed as ‘UK 100’ and Dow Jones Industrial Average simply as ‘Wall Street’ which is worth noting if you are looking at how to invest in Dow Jones UK.

 Short name | Full name |